 INES THE BRAVE (television)

 • Bible - This is a 4-8 comedy adventure that I created for Nouva Company in Tegucigalpa.
-The bible here is a text-only version as delivered to the company for them to add art.
 The production company is currently pitching the concept to broadcasters, and if produced it will be the first animated series from Honduras.
 The story is about the adventures of a girl, her two best friends, and the magical ghosts of her great-great-great grandparents as they bumble their way through modern Honduras.

 LUCKY DIP (television)

-• Pilot script: “Blue Magic” - This pilot script is for a 6-10-year-old comedy series created by Remy Labaki and developed by her and myself, about five mythological creatures, considered lucky in different world cultures, who live in a town full of monsters, magic, mayhem and, well, some really bad luck.
+• Pilot script: “Blue Magic” - This pilot script is for a 6-10-year-old comedy series created by Remy Labaki of Hey Daisy Moon Productions and developed by her and myself, about five mythological creatures, considered lucky in different world cultures, who live in a town full of monsters, magic, mayhem and, well, some really bad luck.

 HEY, THAT’S MY BONE (interactive)